Vivikills/Vivikills/README.md

-## Hi there 👋
+## Hi there 👋 I'm Vika
 <!--
 **Vivikills/Vivikills** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+I'm a beginner analyst and here are my pet projects and study tasks

+##
+- I'm a beginner analyst
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...